-On November 14th during a marvelous evening filled with art, music and ballet, Harry Kotlar in partnership with B.C.
+On November 14th during a marvelous evening filled with art, music, and ballet, Harry Kotlar in partnership with B.C.
 Clark unveiled a handmade masterpiece that is cradling The Heart of Oklahoma Diamond!

-The Heart of Oklahoma Diamond is a symbol of a long lasting family business established in 1892 by B.C.
+The Heart of Oklahoma Diamond is a symbol of a long-lasting family business established in 1892 by B.C.
 Clark.
-Still family owned with Jim, Coleman and Mitchell Clark at the helm of the brand, B.C.
+Still, family-owned with Jim, Coleman and Mitchell Clark at the helm of the brand, B.C.
 Clark is a prominent jewelry house in Oklahoma.
 After nearly seven years of searching the globe, finally B.C.
 Clark family found the one diamond that would honor their family legacy!

 A 38.05ct rough diamond was discovered from the ocean floor just off the coast of Namibia, Africa at the depth of 140 meters via De Beers Debmarine Namibia Vessel.
-The stone was laser-sawn to two parts, yielding a magnificent 18.92ct not only to fit BC Clark’s desire carat size (company’s founding year) but to create the most brilliant diamond with fancy intense yellow color that is as radiant as Oklahoma sunset!
-There is a SOL to the Heart of Oklahoma, a beautiful 5.01ct fancy yellow radiant-cut diamond yield from the same rough.
+The stone was laser-sawn to two parts, yielding a magnificent 18.92ct not only to fit BC Clark’s desire carat size (company’s founding year) but to create the most brilliant diamond with a fancy intense yellow color that is as radiant as Oklahoma sunset!
+There is an SOL to the Heart of Oklahoma, a beautiful 5.01ct fancy yellow radiant-cut diamond yield from the same rough.
 The Heart of Oklahoma Diamond is a fascinating 18.92ct fancy intense yellow, internally flawless radiant cut diamond.

 THE GENESIS EXHIBITION

-It all started with a geometric design, a rough sketch and David Wiener, Harry Kotlar‘s grand son and head designer, discussing intricacies of the piece with the design team.
-After that the illustration is passed to the gouache artist to render the painting.
-From gouache painting to hand forging the metal, hand setting the diamonds and hand polishing the ring, everything is done by a small team of master artisans who have dedicated their lives to a specific element of jewelry-making to create the masterpiece that cradles the Heart of Oklahoma Diamond.
+It all started with a geometric design, a rough sketch and David Wiener, Harry Kotlar‘s grandson and head designer, discussing intricacies of the piece with the design team.
+After, that the illustration is passed to the gouache artist to render the painting.
+From gouache painting to hand forging the metal hand setting the diamonds and hand polishing the ring, everything is done by a small team of master artisans who have dedicated their lives to a specific element of jewelry-making to create the masterpiece that cradles the Heart of Oklahoma Diamond.

-Both Tracey and I had the pleasure of being invited to attend this spectacular event as guests of Harry Kotlar and B. C. Clark family, an unforgettable memory that we will cherish forever.
+Both Tracey and I had the pleasure of being invited to attend this spectacular event as guests of Harry Kotlar and B. C. Clark’s family, an unforgettable memory that we will cherish forever.